 According to the Family Caregiver Alliance, an estimated 2.5 million individuals suffer from varying degrees of traumatic brain injury (TBI) every year in the US.
 Some of these occur in Georgetown, Kentucky.
 TBI can lead to very serious and life-changing conditions.
 If not properly managed, the injuries can become life-threatening.

 Sadly, some of these injuries could have been avoided if people were more careful and considerate of others.
 If you or a loved one has suffered life-altering traumatic brain injuries, you need to see compensation.
 This will help you ensure that you get the best treatment and care possible for the condition.

-Because of the complex nature of these cases, you need the expertise of seasoned Georgetown traumatic brain injury lawyers from McCoy & Heistand.
+Because of the complex nature of these cases, you need the expertise of seasoned Georgetown personal injury lawyers from McCoy & Heistand.
 Our personal injury lawyers will provide you with all the information you need to file a personal injury claim and successfully secure the settlement you deserve.

 Establishing Fault and Liability in a TBI Case in Georgetown, KY

 A key part of the compensation recovery process is determining who is responsible for your head injuries and holding them responsible.
 This way, the liable parties and/or their insurers will pay you a deserving compensation.

 To prove liability, your Georgetown traumatic brain injury lawyer will have to do the following:

 - Investigate the circumstances leading up to and surrounding the accident.

 - Collect and independently verify medical evidence of the head injury.